victor-letunovsky/odoo-technical-training/README.md

         # add env on cls and many other things
         super(EstateTestCase, cls).setUpClass()

-        # create the data for each tests.
+        # create the data for each test.
 By doing it in the setUpClass instead
         # of in a setUp or in each test case, we reduce the testing time and
         # the duplication of code.
         cls.properties = cls.env['estate.property'].create([...])